-NIAS-EGT programme adopts the following conception of giftedness;
+NIAS-EGT programme adopts the following understanding of giftedness:

 “Gifted individuals are those who demonstrate outstanding levels of aptitude (defined as an exceptional ability to reason and learn) or competence (documented performance or achievement in top 3% or rarer) in one or more domains.
 Domains include any structured area of activity with its own symbol system (e.g., mathematics, music, language and/or set of sensory-motor skills e.g., painting, dance, sports).”
 (NAGC, 2014).

-Expanding itself to cater to the diversity of India, the programme acknowledged the need to identify and mentor the gifted and talented individuals from diverse socio-economic backgrounds.
+Expanding itself to cater to the diversity of India, the programme acknowledges the need to identify and mentor the gifted and talented individuals from diverse socio-economic backgrounds.

-The nomination process for NIAS-EGT programme is open for students in the age group of 0-18 years for students from all socio-economic backgrounds.
+The nomination process for NIAS-EGT General Programme is open for children under 9 years of age, from all socio-economic backgrounds.
 NIAS-EGT has developed a standardized Behavioral Rating Nomination Scale (BRNS), through which a potentially gifted child can be nominated for the programme.
 A further important component of NIAS-EGT identification protocol is the case profile/portfolio documentation of gifted children.
 The children nominated by parents or teachers are profiled in detail.
 Case profiles are qualitative data which represent longitudinal, developmental and psychological accounts of the aptitude, ability, and potential that children exhibit.
 The programme has worked on the standardization of the Indian norms for Torrance Test of Creative Thinking (TTCT) and Raven’s Progressive Matrices (RPM).

 The identification protocol for rural children is a well-developed indigenous tool, designed for the inclusive education in the diverse socio-cultural setup like India.
 The NIAS- EGT rural identification model identifies the children through teachers who are the primary contact points through training workshops.
 The team works with the Education department officials at the taluk and village level to obtain the nominations from the teachers.
 Children can also be nominated by any community member.